Mitsananikone/BadBank/README.md

 ## Contributors

-- [Your Name]: Developer and creator of the application.
+- Mit Sananikone: Developer and creator of the application.

-## License

-[Specify the license under which the project is distributed, if applicable.]

-Please note that this is a sample README.md file that can be used as a starting point.
-Modify and update it according to your specific project requirements and information.